...

 Som Tum Thai is a traditional salad made from shredded green papaya, mixed with a combination of garlic, chilies, lime juice, fish sauce, and a touch of palm sugar.

+The result is a flavour explosion; spicy, sour, salty, and just a little sweet, all harmonized in one dish.
 It’s usually prepared fresh by pounding the ingredients together in a mortar and pestle, which allows the flavours to fully infuse the crunchy papaya.

 This salad is often served with sticky rice and grilled meats, but it can also be enjoyed on its own as a light, refreshing meal.
 The combination of textures, from the crisp papaya to the juicy tomatoes and crunchy peanuts, makes every bite interesting.